clebersonp/tasks-go-rest-api/README.md

 - [Postman](https://www.postman.com/) or `curl` to test the Rest API
 - [Docker](https://www.docker.com/) to run [postgresql](https://hub.docker.com/_/postgres) container for persisting data

+`NOTE`: Database name, table name, username, password, database host, database port and application port used in the following configuration need to match the [config.toml](config.toml) configuration file.

 ## Baby step setup:
 `NOTE`: Run the following commands in terminal to run `postgresql` as a `docker container`, create database and table for the application:
 - Build the `docker` image and run `postgresql`: